gadsbytom/docker_sentiment_etl/README.md

 ---
 ### Resources

-* Root - Docker Compose folder.
-Create
+* Root - Docker Compose Root directory

     * docker_compose.yml - A yaml file describing the containers required for the project to run, as well as their dependenciesm